-We wish that Faili Belli ( Perpetrator Not-unknown) will support the work of the many lawyers and human rights organizations carried on with great sacrifice throughout the years and will aid in accounting for and making visible the violence involved therein.
-Although Hafıza Merkezi will be coordinating the efforts concerning Faili Belli, the whole endeavor will continue to develop with the work and solidarity of the constituents of the Coalition Against Impunity.
+Although Hafıza Merkezi will be coordinating the efforts for Faili Belli, the whole endeavor will continue to develop with the work and solidarity of the constituents of the Coalition Against Impunity.

-Hafıza Merkezi would like to thank The Turkey Delegation of the European Union, The Oak Foundation, The Charles Stewart Mott Foundation, Heinrich Böll Stiftung Association, Chrest Foundation, Open Society Foundation and the Swedish Consulate General for their contriubutions to the website.
-The responsibility for the contents of the site belongs entirely to the publishers and does not reflect the views of the institutions that support it.
+Hafıza Merkezi thanks to Delegation of the European Union to Turkey, Oak Foundation, Charles Stewart Mott Foundation, Heinrich Böll Stiftung, Chrest Foundation, Open Society Foundation ve Swedish Consulate for their support.
+The contents in the website are under the sole responsibility of the publishers and do not necessarily reflect the views of the supporting institutions.

-TESEV, would also like to thank The Advisory Board of TESEV and Swedish International Development Cooperation Agency (SIDA) for their support between the years of 2012-2015.
+TESEV thanks to its High Advisory Board and Swedish International Development Cooperation Agency (SIDA) for their supports in 2012-2015.